70 - Fbinst, XBoot, Yumi and other popular USB boot solutions

 Wee is small (sorry!).
 It is a mini grub4dos and is installed directly onto the disk sectors (there is no grldr file to load).
 As such it will boot on some 'difficult' systems that grub4dos will not boot on.
 However it has limited features.
 RMPrepUSB can install wee for you.

 Pendrivelinux Yumi - (Multiboot Your Universal Installer)

 Yumi can use to create MultiBootable USB drive with multiple operating systems, virus removal tools, recovery tools, ...
 Use syslinux.
 One other interesting feature of this software is that it can download the ISO file before using it on a USB drive.
 Only supports 14-colour wallpapers - see here for more details on how to use and modify it.

 XBoot software is pretty good, able to create Multiboot USB / ISO for Linux, Live CDs, Antivirus Utilities ...
 A very useful feature of Xboot is that it allows users to check in the Windows USB was created.

 SARDU is Multibootable software can create ISO and USB drives.
 The drive contains several anti-virus software, tools, current versions of Linux and Windows.
 All you need do is drag and drop the source file.

 Pendrivelinux USB Universal Installer

-This is quite useful applications, like Yumi, except that it does not support MultiBoot.
-However, it supports many versions of Linux, Antivirus Tools, Windows Vista / 7, Hiren's Boot CD, Aso supports ISO file download to the user.
+This is quite a useful application, like Yumi, except that it does not support MultiBoot.
+However, it supports many versions of Linux, Antivirus Tools, Windows Vista / 7, Hiren's Boot CD, Also supports ISO file download to the user.

 Will create a Live USB for many versions of linux with persistence.
 Automatically downloads from the net.
 Runs under Windows or linux.